Free Online Converter Tools — Instant, No Account

 Query String Builder

-Break a URL into protocol, host, path, and query parts.
+Break any URL into protocol, host, path, query, and hash — UTM-labeled, double-encoding flagged, JSON output.

 No submit button needed.
 Conversions update instantly so you can see the output while you work.